-Making policy recommendations based on the scenarios simulated.
+Provide policy recommendations based on the scenarios simulated.

 Table 1 shows, in a very general sense, how scenarios will develop, and the kind of output results expected from the model.

 Figure 1: Schematic of Models to be used in the thesis